-That’s it: GameBlast19 has officially been completed.
-The weekend just gone saw myself and my other-half playing video games for 24-hour straight in an annual event to raise as much funds and awareness as possible for SpecialEffect.
-I’ve talked about this amazing charity a number of times before but in case you haven’t already heard of them, check out their website or take a look at my previous posts here.
+GameBlast19 has officially been completed.
+The weekend saw myself and my other-half playing video games for 24-hour straight in an annual event to raise as much funds and awareness as possible for the amazing SpecialEffect.

 I’ve now participated in the GameBlast marathon for five out of the six years it has been running, and every event has taught me something new – whether it be about streaming, gaming in general or event myself.
 I always write a round-up post sharing the lessons learnt each time to enable us to benefit from them the following year so, in normal Later Levels’ style, here’s an overview of our experience from GameBlast19.

 Lesson 1: you can never be prepared enough

 You can test as much as you can before a marathon but trust me: you’ll always experience a technical hitch on the day.
 In 2017 my capture card stopped pulling game sound into the stream; and in 2018, our new microphone decided to keep turning itself off every few hours.
 Despite weeks of testing for 2019’s event (including a couple of 12-hour sessions) we ended up having a minor problem with the webcam whereby it kept changing exposure every few seconds at the start of the stream.